Having lived most of my acting career in Portugal - where the market is quite different - I've had

 Sandra has a deep interest in transformation through art, and a profound admiration of "The Innocence Project", with which she hopes to, one day, collaborate.

-She's still a proud member of "CDA", the theatre company/cultural association she co-founded/directed, in Portugal (2004-13), where she was also a producer, an occasional writer and
+She's still a proud member of "CDA", the theatre company/cultural association she co-founded/directed, in Portugal (2004-13), where she was also a producer, an occasional writer and director.

-of a popular Portuguese TV show and, at 18, while in college, auditioned for and obtained a full scholarship at Rui Horta's Dance School, where that same year, I booked a show which became my
+Even though I modeled as a baby ;-) I'd say my artistic career started at age 11-12, dancing in the Disney feature of a popular TV show.
+At 18, while in college, I obtained a full scholarship at Rui Horta's Dance School and, that same year, booked a show which became my stepping stone into professional dancing.

-At the turn of the century, after encouraging words from a director I had worked with (who became a dear friend), I decided to fuel the long-time closeted dream and
+At the turn of the century, after encouraging words from a director (who became a dear friend), I decided to fuel the long-time closeted dream and started studying acting.
+I became a union-affiliated professional actress in Portugal, in 2003.

 In order to keep acting instruments sharp, I often go back to class.
-In 2007, during an "artistic recycling" stay in New York expected to last 6 months, I met my now
+In 2007, during an "artistic recycling" stay in New York expected to last 6 months, I met my now husband, and stayed two years!
+We got married in 2011 and lived in different continents until I received my GreenCard and moved back to New York, in 2015.

 After settling down and adjusting, I was back to business!!

-From my diversified training, I highlight the "Professional Fine Arts Training in Theatre" (Hagen Technique, NYC, 2007-2009) and its teachers Carol Rosenfeld, Trudy
+From my diversified training, I highlight the "Professional Fine Arts Training in Theatre" (Hagen Technique, NYC, 2007-2009) and its teachers Carol Rosenfeld, Trudy Steibl, Karen Ludwig, Lorraine Serabian and Austin Pendleton... as well as Marcia Haufrecht, Michael Margotta, Antônio Terra, John Mowat and Van Hansis.

 Between stage, television and film, Dance and Acting, I was fortunate to perform in Portugal, Belgium, Italy, Spain and the USA.